sybrew/the-seo-framework/readme.txt

 	* The description generator has gone through another generational leap:
 		* It is now able to discern between punctuation types for stripping leading characters.
 For example, an opening bracket will no longer be stripped from the start of a sentence, but closing brackets will.
 		* It now texturizes the input to see how sentences are build in any language by discerning connector and closing punctuations next to word boundaries.
 For example, when a closing quote is found between two words (e.g. "we're"), it'll connect those two words as one, instead of believing the apostrophe is a closing punctuation type.
-		* It is now able to discern sentence structures that use colons, and treats them as connecting.
+		* It is now able to discern sentence structures that use colons, dashes, or other punctuation, and treats them as connecting.
+		* It is now able to discern latin way or annotating questions or exclamations (¿¡qué!?), and will keep their leading punctuation intact.
-		* It will now strip trailing colons.
+		* It will now strip trailing colons, dashes, and othe
+		* It will now stop counting trailing words when a connector, dash, mark, or ¡¿ are found.
+		* It can now strip leading punctuation, even when no final punctuation is found.
 * **Changed:**
 	* The General Settings' "Post Types" tabs has been renamed to "Exclusions".
 	* The SEO Settings metaboxes are now a bit wider; 740px instead of 690px.